Catfish have a remarkable ability to travel long distances, which is what makes creeks and streams surprisingly good spots to do some catfishing.

 Slip float Rig

-Just like drift rigs, float rigs can keep bait moving, with the upside that they tent to snag less often.
+Like drift rigs, float rigs can keep the bait moving, with the upside that they tend to snag less often.

 I would suggest sticking with cigar-shaped slip floats over bobbers, as cigar-shaped floats allow for greater sensitivity.
 Better sensitivity translates directly into more bites and a better chance of setting a hook.

-Attach the slip float so you can adjust the length between the float and the hook, I normally use a small elastic band to pinch it into place.
+Attach the slip float so you can adjust the length between the float and the hook; I usually use a small elastic band to pinch it into place.

-Weigh down the hook end with a couple of split shots positioned around 6 inches above the hook.
+Weigh down the hook end with split shots around 6 inches above the hook.

 Bait up the hook and cast out into the head of a pool.
 The current will allow the float and bait to drift along.